 - Exclusive Recovery Center for 4 to 7 days.

-- Individual Psychotherapy session for the purpose of helping with the emotional stabilization.
+- Individual Psychotherapy session to help with the emotional stabilization.

 - Private Suites